 Teen Actions

-• Ensure you receive the necessary training to do your job properly and safely
+- Ensure you receive the necessary training to perform your job properly and safely

-• If something is not safe don’t do it
+- If something feels unsafe, don’t do it

 OSHA - Workers' Rights

-The Occupational Safety and Health Administration states the following rights you have at work
+The Occupational Safety and Health Administration outlines the following rights you have at work

-• Use and be trained on required safety gear, such as hard hats, goggles and ear plugs
+- Use and be trained on necessary safety equipment, such as hard hats, goggles and ear plugs

 Resources